Amber-Song/create-react-app-without-CRA/README.md

 # create-react-app-without-CRA
-This repo creates a simple react app from scratch, not using create-react-app.
+This repo manually configure a minimal setup for React without create-react-app.

 ## Steps to create app:
 1. Run `npm init` to manage your package.